-Rare Disease Day, coordinated by EURORDIS, takes place on the last day of February each year.
-With over 80 countries around the world participating, the main objective of Rare Disease Day is to raise awareness amongst the general public and decision-makers about rare diseases and their impact on patients' lives.
+Rare Disease Day takes place on the last day of February each year.
+The main objective of Rare Disease Day is to raise awareness amongst the general public and decision-makers about rare disease and their impact on patients’ lives.